← Table of Contents Chapter 3 · 11 min read

 The moment it touched my palm, everything changed.

 Cold.
-Not winter-cold—deeper than that.
 The cold of stone that has never seen sun.
-The cold of doors that have been closed so long they’ve forgotten how to open.
 My breath caught.
-The air around us seemed to thicken, and for just a heartbeat, I could have sworn I heard something—distant, vast, like the echo of a great bell struck centuries ago and still reverberating through layers of earth and time.
+The air thickened, and for just a heartbeat I heard something — the echo of a great bell struck centuries ago, still reverberating through layers of earth and time.

-I looked down.
 A key.
 Iron, black with age, its surface pitted and scarred.
-But there was something about it—a weight that had nothing to do with mass, a presence that made my sleeping mind wake up and pay attention.
+It had a weight that had nothing to do with mass, a presence that made my sleeping mind sit up and pay attention.

 “What is this?”